 Profit First by Mike Michalowicz

-Profit First is a book that significantly boosted the profitability of my business in 2018.
+Profit First is a book that significantly boosted the profitability of my business a few years ago.
 It challenges the age-old equation revenue minus expenses equals profit on the basis of the “primacy effect.”

 Michalowicz taught me three important things that can boost profitability: